 The existing trailhead at Pololū lacks the appropriate infrastructure to support current visitor demands.
 In 2023, about 597 people visited Pololū daily, with the highest recorded count of 1,482 in January (according to data collected by the trail stewards).
-Various efforts and initiatives have been proposed to address the issues caused by the high number of visitors to this area, but there has been no resolution as to what the "best plan" should be.
-These issues were recognized as early as 1984 in the County's North Kohala Community Development Plan (NKCDP).
+Several efforts and initiatives, including from the North Kohala Community Development Plan (CDP) Action Committee, have been proposed to address the issues caused by the high number of visitors to this area.
+However, there has been no resolution as to the "best plan" to implement.